intsez/php7n8-fpm-autoinstall/README.md

 # php7n8-fpm-autoinstall
-Installation script for php7.4 and 8.0 with some additional modules (Debian/Ubuntu distribution).
+Installation script for php7.4 and 8.0 with some additional modules (Debian/Ubuntu server).

 ### Modules:
 php-fpm <br/>